Divyanshu11010/DevHeat/README.md

-# 💼 DevHeat: AI-Powered Digital Profile Analyzer
+# 💼 DigiAnalyzer: AI-Powered Digital Profile Analyzer

 > 🚀 An intelligent platform to evaluate and enhance developer profiles by aggregating data from GitHub, LinkedIn, LeetCode, Codeforces, and CodeChef.
 This tool helps recruiters make informed decisions and developers optimize their digital presence.